INJURY FALL ON BUSINESS PROPERTY – MN LAWYERS

 SOMETHING FELL OFF A SHELF INJURY IN A STORE OR BUSINESS

 It is surprising how many people have called our lawyers because they were injured by a product or something falling from a shelf in a store and hitting and injuring them.
 The store’s defense in those cases is usually that another customer must have just rearranged the product on the shelf or that the injured person was reaching for something herself when she should have called for help.
 These cases can often depend on how believable the injured person is, so the cases are much better if we have witnesses and photographs.
 Even if you don’t initially think you are hurt, you should try to get the names and numbers of any witnesses just in case you need them later.
-Our lawyers have had many cases in MN where our client did not initially think he or she was injured and walked out of the store just fine, only to end up in the emergency room a few hours later.
+Our attorneys have had many cases in MN where our client did not initially think he or she was injured and walked out of the store just fine, only to end up in the emergency room a few hours later.

 If you are injured at a store or business in MN, please call our office and speak with a lawyer as soon as possible for a free consultation so that we can investigate your case for you and advise you of your rights.
 At a minimum, you may be entitled to medical payment coverage, and if there is evidence that the store was primarily responsible, we can help you get complete and fair compensation for your injury.
 Pam Rochlin is a woman personal injury lawyer with more than 25 years’ experience successfully handling hundreds of cases.
 You can meet with one of our injury lawyers at our offices in Minneapolis, Edina, St. Louis Park and Woodbury.
 An attorney from our office can also come to your home in Eden Prairie, Chaska, Chanhassen, Prior Lake MN, Lakeville, Burnsville, Rogers, Elk River, Plymouth, Maple Grove, St. Paul, Roseville, and other cities throughout MN.
 We will always provide you with a free initial consultation and we never charge anything unless you receive compensation for your injuries.